 Click here to read the full text of Assembly Bill 636.

-Starting July 1, 2024, Senate Bill Number 553 will require employers to establish a comprehensive workplace violence prevention plan.
+As of July 1, 2024, Senate Bill Number 553 requires employers to establish a comprehensive workplace violence prevention plan.
 SB 553 creates several new requirements for employers, including but not limited to:

 SB 553 will require production companies to add a compliant workplace violence prevention plan to their organizational documents.
 For the most part, individual productions and crew members should see little change in their day-to-day work.
 However, in the event of a violent incident on set, they will likely face new reporting requirements under the new prevention plan.